15 reasons to visit Panama, NOW!

 We are not those bird lovers or spotters.
 But in Panama it turned out that we quite like birds!

 From the Quetzal to toucan to woodpecker, how beautiful birds can be.
 Never before have we taken so long on a 2-kilometer hike.
-Constantly we were looking for wild life and thus beautiful birds to spot.
+Constantly we were looking for wildlife and thus also beautiful birds to spot.

 The best places to see birds?
 In Soberiana National Park you will see the most species of birds, in Boquete you can spot the rare Quetzal.
 We saw the Quetzal (see photo) on the Pipeline trail in Boquete.

-Would we book that excursion online or locally?
+Should we book that excursion online or locally?
 “We’ll do that on the spot, probably you’ll be thrown to death with the same excursion all the time.”
-No way, not the case at all.
+No way, not the case at all in Panama.

 Not once were we “sold” an activity or saw rows of offices offering an excursion.
 You can simply arrange most tours via WhatsApp or the website and possibly pay (in part) online.